HarperDB/documentation/docs/real-time/README.md

 ## Content Negotiation
 HarperDB is a database, not a generic broker, and therefore highly adept at handling _structured_ data.
 Data can be published and subscribed in all supported structured/object formats, including JSON, CBOR, and MessagePack, and the data will be stored and handled as structured data.
 This means that different clients can individually choose which format they prefer, both for inbound and outbound messages.
-One client could publish in JSON, and another choose to receive messages in CBOR.
+One client could publish in JSON, and another client could choose to receive messages in CBOR.

 Retain